 If you’ve decided to go low-carb, Paleo or gluten-free, you may be having your own private pity party memorial service for all of those yummy, fluffy, cakey baked goods you’ll never get to have again.
 But before you sink into the depths of despair and resign yourself to healthy fruit desserts for all of time, just know that in the world of healthy eating, there’s almost always a workaround.
 Almond flour is one of our favorite swaps for the regular flour that’s now off-limits.

 Why cook with almond flour?

-How to cook with almond flour
+How to bake with almond flour

-Almond flour can either be bought direct from the store ready-ground or it is possible to grind your own at home from natural almonds in a coffee grinder or similar.
+Almond flour can either be bought directly from the store ready-ground or it is possible to grind your own at home from natural almonds in a coffee grinder or something similar.
 It doesn’t even matter if you don’t like almonds because, strangely enough, baked goods made with almond flour do not taste of almonds unless you deliberately add almond flavoring.